| Home

 Approach to Safety of Inland Passenger Vessel Operation in Bangladesh An

-and manage4ment) and technology; not simply events and conditions.
-The most
+manage4ment) and technology; not simply events and conditions.
+The most basic

-basic concept in STAMP (Systems Theoretic Accident Model & Processes)
+concept in STAMP (Systems Theoretic Accident Model & Processes) accident

-accident model is a constraint, rather than an event.
-Using this model,
+model is a constraint, rather than an event.
+Using this model, accidents can

-accidents can be understood in terms of why the controls that were in place
+be understood in terms of why the controls that were in place did not prevent

-did not prevent or detect maladaptive changes i.e. by identifying safety constraints
+or detect maladaptive changes i.e. by identifying safety constraints that

-that were inadequate in enforcing them.
-This model includes Entire
+were inadequate in enforcing them.
+This model includes Entire socio-technical

-socio-technical system (not just technical part), software and system design
+system (not just technical part), software and system design errors,

-errors, component interaction accidents and human errors.
-The objective of
+component interaction accidents and human errors.
+The objective of this

 Imran Uddin |